anthonyc2394/sep11-freedom-project/entries/entry05.md

 }
 ```

+From there I just added sounds that made the song better (drums, vocals and more)

 The code for the entire song is [here](https://github.com/anthonyc2394/freedom-project-mvp/blob/main/script.js)

 The next steps for my freedom project si to create a pop song and then start creating visuals (videos) using [p5js](https://p5js.org/) for each song.
-So far I've been looking at this [documentation](https://p5js.org/examples/sound-load-and-play-sound.html) to see if my idea is possible, but I haven't tried it yet
+So far I've been looking at this [documentation](https://p5js.org/examples/sound-load-and-play-sound.html) to see if my idea is possible, but I haven't tried it yet.

 ### EDP